 $\text{For an 8 inch thick slab, at width }= 90 ft$

-$$w_{90} = \frac{w_{100}-w_{80}}{100 ft-80 ft}(90 ft - 80 ft) + w_{80}$$$$w_{90} = \frac{230 plf-184 plf}{100 ft-80 ft}(90 ft - 80 ft) + 184 plf$$$$w_{90} = 207 plf$$
+$$w_{90} = \frac{w_{100}-w_{80}}{100 ft-80 ft}(90 ft - 80 ft) + w_{80}$$$$w_{90} = \frac{230 plf-184 plf}{100 ft-80 ft}(90 ft - 80 ft) + 184 plf$$$$w_{90} = 207 plf$$and with braces at 4 ft on center,

 $P_{hor} = 207 plf \times 4 ft = 828 lbs$